Yacht Isabela II sailing in the Galapagos Islands, Ecuador

 How do visitors and residents get around in the Galapagos?

-Folks who live in the Galapagos, as well as those who are just visiting, mostly get around by ship.
-These vessels come in several different sizes, but none of them are as big as what we tend to think of when we hear the phrase “cruise ship”.
-They are limited in size and carefully regulated in order to protect the very fragile ecosystems in this region.
+People who reside in the Galapagos, as well as those who visit, typically go by ship.
+These ships exist in various sizes, but none are as large as we often envision when we hear “cruise ship.”
+They are restricted in size and strictly monitored to maintain the region’s highly vulnerable ecosystems.

-For context, the Galapagos Islands are an amazing place comprised of numerous islands, islets, and rocks, with a total land area of 3,040 mi2 (7,880 km2).
-They are located along the equator, about 670 mi (1,000 km) off the coast of their home nation Ecuador.
-97% of the archipelago is part of the Galapagos National Park and Marine Reserve.
-It is protected and monitored by this governmental authority established in 1959.
+The Galapagos Islands are an incredible site comprising various islands, islets, and rocks with a total land area of 3,040 mi2 (7,880 km2).
+They are located near the equator, around 670 miles (1,000 kilometers) off the coast of Ecuador.
+The Galapagos National Park and Marine Reserve encompasses 97% of the archipelago.
+This governmental authority, founded in 1959, protects and monitors it.

 What ships CAN sail through the Galapagos Islands?

-Given all the restrictions on visiting the Galapagos National Park, it’s clear that most ships won’t be able to sail the waters in the archipelago, let alone bring people to shore.
-The ones that can visit the islands are often called expedition vesselswhich include two categories of ships eligible to sail through the Galapagos Islands.
-These are Intimate Ships, and Extra Small Ships.
-(And, if you’re lucky, you’ll find that the ship you select for your voyage will include an onboard medical officer, available 24/7.)
+Given all of the limitations on reaching the Galapagos National Park, it’s evident that most ships will only be able to navigate the seas of the islands and bring visitors ashore.
+The ships that may visit the islands are known as expedition vessels, and two types of ships can sail through the Galapagos Islands.
+These are the Intimate and Extra Small Ships.
+(If you’re lucky, the ship you choose for your cruise will have an onboard medical officer accessible 24 hours a day, seven days a week.)

 Extra Small Ships